radar/ryanbigg.com/juniors/qa.md

 Culture Amp has been adopting more of a "remote-first" culture over the past year, which is really pleasing to me.
 I used to be the only remote worker at a company and _it sucked_.

-At Culture Amp, we're doing a much better jbo.
+At Culture Amp, we're doing a much better job.
 This means adopting things like having meetings where if one person is dialing in remotely then _everyone_ dials in individually (from different parts of the office) and they all have to experience what it's like being remote.
 We do this for our Tech Leads standup every morning, for instance.
 This "one remote, all remote" policy is designed so that those who are "local" can have some empathy for those who are remote.
 It's also good practice for practicing remote call etiquette; waiting for lag and that sort of thing.

 As a junior developer, we're going to expect you to work out of the Culture Amp office in Melbourne for most of the initial 9 months you're with us.
 As a part of the JEP, it's best that you're around in the office so that you can come along to the lectures in person, as well as being able to come over to us and ask us questions.
 Being remote means that there's an extra barrier which may prevent you asking for help.